arcuru/eideticadb/docs/src/internal/testing.md

 # Testing Architecture

-EideticaDB employs a comprehensive testing strategy to ensure reliability and correctness.
+Eidetica employs a comprehensive testing strategy to ensure reliability and correctness.
 This document outlines our testing approach, organization, and best practices for developers working with or contributing to the codebase.

 ## Test Organization

-EideticaDB centralizes all its tests into a unified integration test binary located in the `tests/it/` directory.
+Eidetica centralizes all its tests into a unified integration test binary located in the `tests/it/` directory.
 All testing is done through public interfaces, without separate unit tests, promoting interface stability.

 The main categories of testing activities are:

 ### Comprehensive Integration Tests

-All tests for the EideticaDB crate are located in the `tests/it/` directory.
+All tests for the Eidetica crate are located in the `tests/it/` directory.
 These tests verify both:

 - **Component behavior**: Validating individual components through their public interfaces
 - **System behavior**: Ensuring different components interact correctly when used together